Global markets fall sharply as virus cases spread past Asia

-(AP) - U.S. stocks fell sharply in early trading Monday, following a broad sell-off in overseas markets, as as a surge in virus cases and a worrisome spread outside of the epicenter in China sent investors running for safety.
+(AP) - U.S. stocks fell sharply in early trading Monday, following a broad sell-off in overseas markets, as a surge in virus cases and a worrisome spread outside of the epicenter in China sent investors running for safety.

 The Dow Jones Industrial Average slumped 840 points, or 2.9%, to 28,146 and gave up all of its gains for the year.
 The S&P 500 index skidded 2.7% and gave up most of its gains for 2020.
 The Nasdaq fell 3.2%.